KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      >     $ bitbake qemu-helper-native
      > ```

-+ Set the DISPLAY variable: You need to set this variable so that you have an X server available (e.g. start vncserver for a headless machine).
++ Set the DISPLAY variable: You need to set this variable so that you have an X server available (例如 start vncserver for a headless machine).

 + Be sure your host's firewall accepts incoming connections from 192.168.7.0/24: Some of the tests (in particular DNF tests) start an HTTP server on a random high number port, which is used to serve files to the target.
 The DNF module serves ${WORKDIR}/oe-rootfs-repo so it can run DNF channel commands.
 That means your host's firewall must accept incoming connections from 192.168.7.0/24, which is the default IP range used for tap devices by runqemu.